Sourou-Migan Apithy: Under Ahomadégbé-Tomêtin

 Another coup was launched by soldiers of the Ouidah garrison on 26 October.
 This one, however, was successful, and Major Mathieu Kérékou was installed as president.
 It occurred during a cabinet meeting between Maga and Ahomadégbé-Tomêtin.
 Kérékou had served as Maga's aide-de-camp in 1961.
 According to reports at the scene, soldiers abruptly arrived in the Cabinet room of the presidential palace and started firing bullets, but no one was injured.
 Kérékou called the triumvirate "truly a monster" as it showed "unpardonable incompetence", amongst other charges which were used to justify the coup.
 Kouandété was pardoned, although the former council was not.
 Maga, Ahomadégbé-Tomêtin, and Apithy spent more than nine years in prison before being freed by Kérékou in 1981.

 Later life and death

-After being released on amnesty, Apithy moved to Paris, where he lived out the rest of his life.
-On 3 December 1989 he died.
-Just days afterward, Kerekou proclaimed the end to socialism in Dahomey (renamed Benin in 1975), which he had established in November 1974.
+After being released on amnesty, Apithy moved to Paris, where he lived for the rest of his life.
+He died on 3 December 1989.
+A few days later, Kérékou proclaimed the end of socialism in Dahomey (renamed Benin in 1975), which he had established in November 1974.